Learn the truth about the HECS Suit

 We strive as hunters to find products that allow us to get around the senses that animals posses and increase our success.
 Has HECS come up with a new product that will eliminate the EM fields that we emit?
 I believe he has.
 The hunting industry has products that range from scent free soaps and sprays to camouflage that allow us to blend in with our surroundings but nothing like this, till now.
 We now have one more tool in our arsenal to use that will truly help us go undetected.

 I am really looking forward to the 2011 hunting season and continue testing the HECS throughout the year.
 Take the time to do some research for yourself.
-You can go to HECS to read the research and watch the videos then base your own opinion.
-If you really want to know the answer to the question previously stated I suggest you pick up one of the HECS suits and try it out for yourself.
+You can go to HECS LLC, to read the research and watch the videos then base your own opinion.
+If you really want to know the answer to the question previously stated I suggest you pick up one of the HECS Human Energy Conceal Suits and try it out for yourself.
 You just might find yourself a believer.
 I am starting to believe.